Getting started

 # that you have found the subject with a given EHR-id/MRN (my_subject_mrn)

-# or name (my_subject_name) within a given project (my_project), and that you have
+# within a given project (my_project), and that you have

 # access to the subject ID